zaafonin/vs_oddities/README.md

 - - Ships can be dragged around by mobs leashed to them.
 - - Some blocks have a mysterious property of negating gravity.
 Build floating islands without worrying about thrust!
 - Quality of life for other VS2 tinkerers:
-- - Info about VS2 ships (mass, velocity, attachments, etc.) all in the F3 menu.
+- - ~~Info about VS2 ships (mass, velocity, attachments, etc.) all in the F3 menu.~~ Now mostly in base VS2.
+Attachment display might be reworked
 - - Two new commands:
 - - - `/vs break` destroys all blocks of a ship as if they were broken naturally (enabling drops)
 - - - `/vs dry` removes all water of a ship, including kelp and seagrass.
 Waterlogged blocks are also handled correctly.